Your most precious resource is time.

 Next time you’re thinking about holding a meeting, ask yourself if you REALLY need the meeting or if an email will suffice.

-If you must have a meeting, there are some things you can do to have more efficient, more productive meetings.
+If you must have a meeting, there are some things you can do to have more efficient, more productive meetings:

-Start by creating an agenda of no more than 3 important items for the meeting.
+- Start by creating an agenda of no more than 3 important items for the meeting.
 Limiting the agenda will give you time to adequately cover each topic and keep the meeting focused.
-Let participants know ahead of time what those 3 things are so they can be prepared for productive conversation.
-If people take the conversation down “bunny trails” or tangents, ask them to finish the conversation outside of the meeting so it doesn’t waste everyone’s time.

-Keep notes of the decisions made, action items, and topics for any future meetings.
-Share action items with all participants afterward so they have in writing what they said they would do.
+- Share action items with all participants afterward so they have in writing what they said they would do.

-Start on time and end in an hour.
+- Start on time and end in an hour.
 Your participants will love and appreciate you for it!

 4. Putting out fires

-It’s tough when you’re the Lone Ranger for your nonprofit.
-You’re basically doing everything yourself and dealing with every issue that pops up.
 This is a common problem for leaders of new, young, and small nonprofits, and severely limits productivity.

-When you spend all your time putting out fires, you stay in crisis mode, which isn’t healthy for your body or mind.
-You’re always reacting which leaves you no time to think or plan because the emergency in front of you demands all your time and attention.
+You’re always reacting, leaving you no time to think or plan because the emergency in front of you demands your time and attention.

 The solution to this problem isn’t easy, but it’s critical to your success and sanity: Get ahead of the crises and put the people and systems in place to prevent crisis from occurring.

-Next, start creating systems so that others can accomplish tasks in your organization without your assistance or supervision.
+Then, start creating systems so that others can accomplish tasks in your organization without your assistance or supervision.
 Systems ensure that no matter who is using the system, you get the same result every time.

 5. Whacked priorities

-One common productivity problem that faces many directors of small nonprofits is focusing on the wrong thing.
-They’re majoring in the minors.
 They’re spending time on things that don’t generate enough return on the investment of time, energy, and money, which means they’re constantly trying to find the next “good idea” for raising money.

-In practical terms, they’re doing too many “fundraisers” instead of focusing on building their donor base.
 Those fundraisers just aren’t generating the kind of money they need, and often leave them frustrated because they worked so hard for just a little bit of money.

 Is this you?

-You may be so focused on the money that you ignore the relationship.
 If you know the story of the goose that laid the golden egg, you know that as long as you take care of the goose, it keeps laying the golden eggs.
 Ignore or starve the goose, and the golden eggs stop coming.

-It’s the same with donors.
-Take really good care of your donors and they keep giving.
-Get too focused on the money, and donors start to feel like a number in your database, and that’s when they stop giving.
+Take really good care of your donors, and they keep giving.
+Get too focused on the money, and donors start to feel like a number in your database – and that’s when they stop giving.

 Instead, put your donors at the top of your priority list.
 Growing your donor base and retaining as many donors as possible should be top priority for you.